Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

-Next, we have to determine the transmission range $r_\text{tr}$ using a binary search until we reach a medium average node degree $\overline{\deg_\text{avg}}$ over all graphs obtained for the given input parameters.
-The final results of the determined generator seeds are shown in Table \ref{tbl:test}.
-For the evaluation of our $0-1$ LPs we will solely rely on the results of this table.
+Next, we determine the transmission range $r_\text{tr}$ using a binary search until we reach a medium average node degree $\overline{\deg_\text{avg}}$ over all graphs obtained for the given input parameters.
+The final results of the computed generator seeds is shown in Table \ref{tbl:test}.
+To generate the graphs for the evaluation of our $0-1$ LPs we will use the results from this table.